Menu

 How Can I Improve Low Zinc Levels?

-As well as taking a supplement (preferably with the guidance of a medical professional) and eating food high in zinc, addressing poor gut health (such as leaky gut and low stomach acid) can help you to absorb and retain more zinc from your food.
-Keep in mind that acid suppressors such as Omeprazole can deplete zinc levels too, so looking at other ways to directly address any stomach acid and reflux issues can be more beneficial.
+As well as taking a supplement (preferably with the guidance of a medical professional) and eating food high in zinc, addressing poor gut health (such as increased intestinal permeability and low stomach acid) can help you to absorb and retain more zinc from your food.
+Keep in mind that acid suppressors such as Omeprazole can deplete zinc levels too, so looking at other ways to directly address any stomach acid and reflux issues can be beneficial, as well as supplementing alongside these medicines.

 Zinc can also become depleted due to adrenal stress, such as adrenal dysfunction (commonly called ‘adrenal fatigue’), so by addressing high cortisol levels, this can also help.
 You may need to supplement zinc whilst overcoming adrenal issues.